datacamp/shinybones/README.md

 __NOTE: This package is under heavy development and the APIs are expected to change.
 So proceed with extreme caution!__

-__Satin__ is an R package that provides a highly opinionated way to organize large, multi-page shiny apps.
+__shinybones__ is an R package (thanks @dgrtwo for the name!) that provides a highly opinionated way to organize large, multi-page shiny apps.
 It allows users to focus on building independent modules for each page following a minimal set of conventions, and relegating all the boilerplate code involding in laying them out in the dashboard to a simple YAML configuration file.

 ![dashboard](https://i.imgur.com/egYB6tW.png)